 I recently earned my BSN, graduating from XXXX College of Nursing this 2016.
-Since the latter part of 2015, I have been acquiring my first direct experience in nursing working in Occupational Health, serving as a First Aid/ Onsite Triage RN, caring for employees, providing first aid, documentation, drug testing, and supervision of employees for Occupational Health Services (OHS).
+Since the latter part of 2015, I have been acquiring my first direct experience in nursing, working in Occupational Health, serving as a First Aid/ Onsite Triage RN, caring for employees, providing first aid, documentation, drug testing, and supervision of employees for Occupational Health Services (OHS).
 I have also built and managed my clinic working alongside several associates in various areas.
-I remain closely engaged with the XXXX Anti-Aging Center in XXXX and my position in Occupational Health.
+I remain actively engaged with the XXXX Anti-Aging Center in XXXX and my position in Occupational Health.

 With the OHS, I work primarily in a trailer outside a large construction site administering drug testing, providing first aid and vaccinations, flu clinics, etc., as called for.
-At the anti-aging center, my work focuses primarily on weight loss, Botox and Dermal fillers/ IPL treatments, photo facials, medical-grade skin peels, and assisting local plastic surgeons; we help people look, feel young, and thoroughly enjoy life.
+At the anti-aging center, my work focuses primarily on weight loss, Botox and Dermal fillers/ IPL treatments, photo facials, medical-grade skin peels, and assisting local plastic surgeons; we help people look, feel young and thoroughly enjoy life.
 I have also developed and maintained our website and blog and ensured HIPAA/ OSHA compliance.
 Our weight loss program includes weekly coaching and medication administration, which has helped me develop my leadership skills.
 Although this is not traditional nursing, I use my nursing skills daily by providing physical and health assessments.

-Earning my MSN is a personal and career goal that is very close to my heart.
+Earning my MSN degree is a personal and career goal close to my heart.
 This is especially true since my chosen area of specialization, Psychiatric Nursing, is close to my heart.
-Perhaps what makes me most unique as a nurse and a candidate for graduate school in nursing is that my mother and all three of my siblings are bipolar.
+What makes me most unique as a nurse and a candidate for graduate school in nursing is that my mother and all three of my siblings are bipolar.
 I have spent my childhood, adolescence, and adult life constantly engaging with bipolarity and the issues to which it often gives rise.
-As a graduate student in Psychiatric Nursing, I hope to focus much of my research o bipolarity.
+As a graduate student in Psychiatric Nursing, I hope to focus much of my research on bipolarity.
 I am a very dedicated nurse committed to lifelong learning.
 I look forward to decades of excellence in hands-on care and filling administrative roles as a nursing leader.
 Earning my MSN will inspire me to think more creatively and have more authority to speak on behalf of my patients and attend to their needs as a patient advocate and a nurse.

 My first professional position as a nurse was at XXXX University Outpatient Psychiatry.
 Since then, I have cultivated a profound and wide-ranging interest in nursing care for the mentally ill.
 Thus, I have my sights set on becoming a Psychiatric Mental Health Nurse Practitioner to be able to evaluate and diagnose mental illness and prescribe medication, giving my all every day to provide treatment to patients who suffer from depression, anxiety, and other mental health conditions, particularly those conditions that benefit from counseling services.

 XXXX College is everything that I am looking for in an MSN Program.
 It is my first choice for graduate study primarily because of my sheer admiration for your curriculum's sophisticated, in-depth, and wide-ranging nature, especially in Psychiatric Nursing.
 I am very self-disciplined and familiar with online education.
-The master's program at XXXX will allow me to obtain my degree online and afford me the ability to learn and study at home as I continue to meet my professional responsibilities.
+The master's program at XXXX will allow me to obtain my degree online and learn and study at home as I continue to meet my professional responsibilities.
 Regis College has the kind of reputation that I am looking for: challenging you academically so that you can become a leader in your chosen area of nursing.
 I heard about XXXX through my sister, who obtained her nursing degree at XXXX College, and I have also had co-workers who earned their degrees at XXXX.

 As a nursing student, I was nominated as class spokesperson and honored to be chosen to speak for the class at the graduation ceremony.
 One of the most challenging experiences I encountered was standing up to a nurse who attempted to bully me as a student nurse.
 After speaking with her, she apologized.
 When I got to class the next day, my clinical instructor, program director, and professor congratulated me.
 We were given much more independence during my last clinical rotation, and I had four patients to care for.
 Some tents could not handle their own four patients, so I was given the leadership position of helping them with their patients while attending to my own.
-I am very good at multi-tasking and getting things accomplished.
+I am particularly good at multitasking and getting things accomplished.
 I can think on my feet while in motion and apply it immediately.
-Obtaining my MSN will give me the opportunity for advancement, including earning the DNP and becoming a recognized expert in the nursing care of bipolar patients in particular.
-In five to ten years, I hope to have accumulated sufficient knowledge and experience to possibly mentor and do research to help advance the field of psychiatric nursing.
+Obtaining my MSN will give me the opportunity for advancement, including earning the DNP and becoming a recognized expert in the nursing care of bipolar patients.
+In five to ten years, I hope to have accumulated sufficient knowledge and experience to mentor and do research to help advance the field of psychiatric nursing.